simoncblyth/opticks/notes/issues/simtrace_cegs_optimization_ideas.rst

 Essentially want to be able to increase resolution without directly scaling the time/storage costs of huge intersect arrays.

-Can think of two possible approaches:
+Can think of three possible approaches:

 1. calculate sdf of a set of prim at each candidate genstep position and apply sdf distance cuts